Saurabhparshar/one-page-website/README.md

 # React js project
 Its a React js project .
-In it we have created single page website.
-It has followwing features.
+In it we have created single page website It has followwing features.
 - A navbar
 - Home section